-Being in your 40s means being established enough to afford the things you’ve always wanted to do — and being young enough to enjoy them.
-This is the time that you can hang on Ipanema Veach, look good, eat well and stay at a nice place.
-You’re neither broke, nor look like a walking scrotum.
+Being in your 40s means being established enough to afford the things you’ve always wanted to do—and being young enough to enjoy them.
+This is the time that you can hang on Ipanema Veach, look good, eat well, and stay at a nice place.
+You’re neither broke nor look like a bag of wrinkles.
 Take advantage of it.
-Need ideas?
-Check out the Ten Best Vacation Destinations of 2016!
+Need ideas on where to head?
+Check out the 5 Best Exotic Getaways for 2018.

 Dress your age

 Reaching the fifth decade leads some of us to cling onto our youth by dressing younger.
 Bad move.
-“Dressing younger only serves to highlight your advancing years,” says Alex Wilcox, co-proprietor of New York men’s clothing store Lord Willy’s.
+“Dressing younger only serves to highlight your advancing years,” says Alex Wilcox, co-proprietor of New York clothing store Lord Willy’s.
 “You end up looking like a old head on a young body.
-This in contrast to dressing classic — albeit with a few playful little touches — which tends to do the opposite.”
-For more on that, check out our list of 15 Things Every Man Should Have in His Closet.
+This is in contrast to dressing classic—albeit with a few playful little touches—which tends to do the opposite.”

 Train for something